Sohail-ahmad-ux/Minigpt-shakespeare/README.md

 <div align="center">

-# 🤖 MiniGPT-2 From Scratch
+# 🤖 MiniGPT From Scratch

 ### Building a GPT-style Transformer Language Model using PyTorch